 The purpose of this SD is to define evaluation methods for the functional behavior of Virtual Private Network (VPN) clients.
 This primarily relates to the implementation of the IPsec protocol but includes other related functionality.

 Field of special use:

-Virtual Private Network (VPN) clients, regardless of whether they are bundled with a desktop/mobile OS or delivered as a standalone third-party application.
+VPN clients, implemented as part of a desktop/mobile OS or delivered as a standalone third-party application or component of Mobile Device Management software.

 Acknowledgements: